Landline & Voice Services in RRR Australia

-It has come to BIRRR’s attention that some wholesale providers of copper-based and High Capacity Radio Concentrator (HCRC) landline services are ceasing contracts, requiring customers to churn (change) to another provider to retain their traditional landline/voice service.
+Why BIRRR has developed these notes: Some wholesale providers of copper-based and High Capacity Radio Concentrator (HCRC) landline (Standard Telephone Services – STS) services are ceasing contracts, requiring their customers to either churn (change) to another provider to retain their traditional landline/voice service or use an alternative option such as VoIP (Voice Over Internet).

+⚠️ Some correspondence may state that the PSTN (Public Switched Telephone Network) is being “permanently shut down”.
+This is incorrect.
+It is only certain wholesalers that are ceasing services, not the underlying network in all areas.
 As legacy technologies are phased out and new delivery methods introduced, consumers are increasingly being told they must move to VoIP or cloud-based services.
-In many rural and remote areas, this advice is incorrect and inaccurate.
+In areas mapped for nbn fixed wireless and nbn satellite services, this advice is not accurate.

 This fact sheet is designed to help you:

-- Understand power, equipment, billing and number-porting (keeping your number) implications
+• Understand costs, power, equipment, billing and number-porting (keeping your number) implications

 BIRRR does not recommend relying on a single technology for all communications, particularly where there is no mobile coverage or frequent power outages.

-Telstra’s Universal Service Obligation (USO) for landline services
+Telstra’s Universal Service Obligation (USO) for landline/voice services

 Telstra is Australia’s USO provider and is required to ensure access to a Standard Telephone Service (STS) for all Australians.

-- High Capacity Radio Concentrator (HCRC) – also sometimes referred to as DCRS or RRADIO tower
+• High Capacity Radio Concentrator (HCRC) – also sometimes referred to as DCRS or RRADIO tower.
+NB: Telstra are also actively migrating these services to the technologies listed below.

-- NB: If you already have a Starlink connection and Telstra offers you a Starlink Voice service – ensure you get a new Starlink connection – do not use your existing one.
+• Telstra Starlink Voice – If you already have a Starlink connection and Telstra offers you a Starlink Voice service – ensure you get a new Starlink connection – do not use your existing one.
 Telstra will provide it at no cost to you.

 Copper Continuity Obligation (CCO)

-If your landline was connected via copper on or before 30 June 2012, Telstra has an obligation under the Copper Continuity Obligation to:
+If your landline was connected via copper on or before 30 June 2012, Telstra has an obligation under the CCO to:

 ⚠️ Importantly:

-- A VoIP service over nbn Fixed Wireless or nbn Sky Muster does NOT meet CCO or USO requirements
+• A VoIP or cloud based voice service over nbn Fixed Wireless or nbn Sky Muster does NOT meet CCO or USO requirements.

 ⚠️ Do not cancel your existing service before checking with your new provider that you can keep the same number (if required).